 Last weekend, I did something I thought I will never ever do in my life – I flew!!!

-When presented with the opportunity for sign up for a flying trapeze session at the Trapeze School of New York as an off-site activity, my first reaction was intense fear.
+When presented with the opportunity to sign up for a flying trapeze session at the Trapeze School of New York as an off-site activity, my first reaction was intense fear.
 Having never been athletic, swinging on a bar, not mentioning hooking up my legs, letting go of my hands and hanging upside down sound downright terrifying.
 As I listened to the opening keynote speaker at #EOUniNY, and she spoke about living life at the edge and conquering your fear rather than wrapping your comfort zone around you like a coat, something stirred in me.
 And as she continued on about living up to your “word” which in my case was ‘transform’, I resolved to conquer my fear of heights, my fear of doing something I am convinced I cannot do and I decided to sign up for the flying trapeze.
 I thank Jamie, my forum mates Hong Ting and Annie as well as Jacob for changing their offsite activity to join me and support me.

 When we reached the venue, I started to question what the heck was I thinking when I signed up!!!
 I was having second thoughts when I was putting on the safety belt.
 As I climbed up the ladder, I kept praying and visualizing myself completing the entire sequence.
 Before I knew it, I was off and flying.
 And the instructor was barking commands, “Knees up”, “Legs up”, “Hands down”, “Arms down”.
 And before long, I was engulfed in the reassuring safety net.

 It was an amazing and transforming experience.
 I faced my fear, I conquered it and I had fun in the process.
-And throughout I was thinking of the experience that 9 year old Corum has shared with me about his own ‘missed opportunities’, where he regretted when he allowed his fear to stop him from trying out something new.
+And throughout I was thinking of the experience that 9-year-old Corum has shared with me about his own ‘missed opportunities’, where he regretted when he allowed his fear to stop him from trying out something new.
 I am so glad to come home to tell him that I have been inspired by his story and I wanted to make sure that I would not have a ‘missed opportunity’ like I have had many other times in my life where I would later regret and keep thinking, “I should have done it!”

 The actions we take are a result of the story we tell ourselves over and over again.